ArtiLuca/algorithms-and-puzzles/LeetCode/Strings/Add Binary/README.md

 Since the length of both strings can go up to $10^{4}$, I cannot convert the strings into their corresponding numerical values as this would potentially cause **overflow**, using `int` or even `long long`.

-To avoid this, I implemented a solution using a method I recently found out is called **schoolbook addition method**.
-I perform the addition iterating over both strings from *right-to-left*: from their *least significant* to *most significant* digit.
+To avoid this, I implemented a solution using a method I recently learned is called the **schoolbook addition method**.
+I perform the addition by iterating over both strings from *right-to-left*: from their *least significant* to *most significant* digit.
 As I do this, I also keep track of any potential *carryover* from the previous operation.

 I used two index trackers `indA` and `indB` to keep track of the current digit in each string being evaluated.
-These start at the right-most digit of each string, and the `carry` value is initially set to 0.
+These start at the *rightmost digit* of each string, and the `carry` value is initially set to 0.
 After allocating the string `result`, I loop as long as *either* string has any digits remaining or there is any leftover *carry* to deal with.
 At each iteration:

  - Set the current `sum` to any leftover `carry` from the previous iteration.
  - If `a` has any digits remaining, I convert the current digit to its corresponding numerical value using the *ASCII trick* of subtracting `0`.
  I then update `sum` by adding the value and then decrement `indA` by 1.
  - If `b` has any digits remaining, I do the same process as above for the current digit of string `b`.
- - Update `carry` value using integer division and use *modulo operator* to get the correct digit to append to the string `result`.
+ - Update the `carry` value using integer division and then the *modulo operator* to get the correct digit to append to the string `result`.

-When both strings have exhausted their digits and there is no leftover carry, I must **reverse** the string `result` before returning it, since I *appended* each digit onto the string `result` in **reverse order**.
+When both strings have exhausted their digits, and there is no leftover carry, I must **reverse** the string `result` before returning it, since I *appended* each digit onto the string `result` in **reverse order**.
 Thankfully, the library *<algorithm>* provides a useful function `reverse`, which does exactly this *in-place*.

 ### Pseudocode